syedeqbal/Distributed_optimization/README.md

 The paper proposes a federated multi-agent system wherein agents collaborate with a central server to optimize system goals without sharing their private information.
-We develop a communication-efficient solution to resource allocation problems for a population of agents coupled through multiple indivisible shared resources in a federated multi- agent system.
+It presents a communication-efficient solution to resource allocation problems for a population of agents coupled through multiple indivisible shared resources in a federated multi- agent system.
 The agents demand resources in a probabilistic